 - On an episode of The Flintstones Fred was mistaken for one, and a funny case of Comically Missing the Point ensued.

 Woman: A peeping Tom!Fred: No lady, my name's Fred!Woman: A peeping Fred!

 - G.I.
 Joe: A Real American Hero; the episode "The Gamemaster" has a scene where a robot used by the eponymous villain captures Lady Jaye while she's changing in a store dressing room.
 (A comment made by his Robot Buddy causes him to snap, "I do not have a crush on her, Koko!")

 - A Looney Tunes Sylvester/Tweety cartoon had Tweety exclaim, "I taught I taw a peeping tomcat!"

 Willy: "Homer!
 I love amateur video, and your show is the most amateur video I ever saw.
 My hobby is secretly videotaping couples in cars.
 I dinna come forward because in this country, it makes you look like a pervert — but every single Scottish person does it!"

-- Also on The Simpsons: The ladies call Moe Szylak "Hey you from behind the bushes".
+- The ladies call Moe Szylak "Hey you from behind the bushes".